charlie-paterson/Research-Project/README.md

 <p align="center"><em>Figure 4: This shows the gradient change over the course of the training process.</em></p>

+The MATLAB neural network performance plot includes a graph that displays the gradient of the model’s error during the training process.
+This graph monitors how the gradient changes at each epoch, providing insight into how the optimization algorithm is adjusting the model’s weights to minimize the error.
+A decreasing gradient suggests that the model is converging, and the optimization is becoming more stable.
+If the gradient becomes very small, it indicates that the model is nearing its optimal set of weights, and further adjustments will have a minimal effect on reducing the error.
+The smooth decline of the gradient in the graph reflects the effectiveness of the training process, suggesting that the neural network is successfully learning and refining its ability to predict the refractive index.
+This behavior demonstrates the network's efficient optimization for radar wave propagation analysis, ensuring reliable predictions for future datasets.

 <p align="center">
   <img src="Figures/evaluation.png" alt="Plot Description" width="300"/>